imazen/resizer/Plugins/DiskCache/readme.md

 ### asyncWrites (new in v3.1)

-When true, writes to the disk cache will occur on separate threads, permitting the request to complete faster in the case of a cache miss.
+When true, writing to the disk cache will occur on separate threads, permitting the request to complete faster in the case of a cache miss.
 This adds a bit more overhead on the server, but makes the client experience more responsive.
 Very helpful on slow or overwhelmed I/O systems.

 ### asyncBufferSize (new in v3.1)

-The number of bytes to allow used for the async write queue.
+The number of bytes to allowed to be used for the async write queue.
 Defaults to 10MB (10485760).
 This is the maximum amount of RAM that will be used for the write cache.
 If this value would be exceeded, the disk cache switches to synchronous mode until the queue has emptied enough to permit another job to be added without exceeding the maximum.